what is lipid profile test

 Lipids are the fats and fatty substances that are stored in your blood and tissues and are used by the body as a source of energy.
 While lipids help keep the body functioning normally, lipid disorders, like high cholesterol, might lead to life-threatening conditions like heart attacks, strokes, or coronary artery disease.

-A lipid profile or lipid panel is performed to measure:
+A lipid profile test or lipid panel is performed to measure:

 24 to 36 Hours

-The lipid profile test is carried out to check adults and children who are risk prone to high blood cholesterol value and triglycerides.
+The lipid profile test is needed to check for dyslipidaemia symptoms, it is also carried out to check adults and children who are risk prone to high blood cholesterol value and triglycerides.
 This happens because of development of diabetes, high blood pressure or a heart disease.
-This test is also conducted as a follow up to evalute the treatment undergone and diet control programme.
+This lipid profile test is also conducted as a follow up to evalute the treatment undergone and diet control programme.

 Your doctor might ask you to get a lipid profile done as a regular part of a health exam.
 The results from this test might be used to prevent, monitor, or diagnose various medical conditions.
 It may also be performed to evaluate the success of various treatments, or the effectiveness of drug therapies or lipid-lowering lifestyle changes.